Scam detector validator

 Valid HTTPS Found

-As tudum.co belongs to the Streaming niche, we evaluated the validity of this claim—we have doubts.
+As tudum.co belongs to the ENTERTAINMENT niche, we evaluated the validity of this claim—we have doubts.
 We tried to extract some content from the website to see what they say about themselves.
 Here's the conclusion:

 Loading...